diveshthapa/first-mern-app/README.md

-# First React App - real state
+# First React App - real estate

 This project is build with react, node.js and mongodb platform.